News

 As the US economy slowly reopens, unwinding from the COVID-related lockdowns of 2020 and early 2021, employers are facing an unprecedented shortage of available workers.
-Many reasons have been cited for the lack of employees, including low pay, overly generous unemployment benefits, and lingering fears of COVID-19.
+Many reasons have been cited for the lack of employees, such as low pay and overly generous unemployment benefits.
+Lingering fears of COVID-19 also play a significant role in keeping workers away.

-Which begs the same question we asked three years ago: What will you do when you’re replaced by a robot?
+Which begs the question: What will you do when you are replaced by a robot?

-In a study released last October, economists Ziad Daoud and Scott Johnson concluded that as many as 800 million people “face a high exposure to the risk of their employment becoming obsolete.”
-And it follows an even bleaker conclusion from a 2013 Oxford University study that estimated automation could threaten 47% of US jobs in the following two decades.
+In a study released in October 2020, economists Ziad Daoud and Scott Johnson concluded that as many as 800 million people “face a high exposure to the risk of their employment becoming obsolete.”
+This finding aligns with an even bleaker conclusion from a 2013 Oxford University study that estimated automation could threaten 47% of US jobs in the following two decades.

 Soon, restaurants could be staffed almost entirely by robots or automated servers.
 At many fast-food restaurants, you already punch in your order at a kiosk, rather than speak it to an employee.
 Some hotels are already equipped with automated check-in systems and robotic butlers.
-Imagine a future where driverless vehicles are the norm: that development alone will render more than four million US jobs obsolete.
+Imagine a future where driverless vehicles become the standard, drastically changing the transportation industry.
+This shift alone could make over four million US jobs obsolete, dramatically impacting the workforce.

 This trend is unstoppable.
 And the transition’s speed is increasing exponentially.
 You’ll need to adapt, especially if you’re under 50.
-Our 2018 essay on the robotics revolution listed some of the occupations most likely to be automated (e.g., accountants and bookkeepers) and least vulnerable to the trend (e.g., robotics technicians, handyman-type positions).
+Occupations most likely to be automated include roles such as accountants, bookkeepers, and even certain healthcare positions.
+In contrast, jobs that require complex problem-solving, creativity, and technical maintenance, like those of robotics technicians and skilled tradespeople, are least vulnerable to automation.

-Americans also need to face another reality: The social safety net our parents and grandparents relied on will mostly be gone by the time we need it.
+Americans also need to face another reality: the social safety net that our parents and grandparents relied on will mostly be gone by the time we need it.

 The good news is that if you’re already receiving guaranteed pension benefits such as Social Security, you’ll probably continue getting them for the next few years.
 The bad news is if you’re not yet old enough to qualify for these payments.
 In that case, you’ll receive some portion of the benefits you were promised.
 But it won’t be anywhere close to 100% of the amount you expected and planned for.